 Compliance with PCI DSS will make you feel confident that you have done all you need to do to protect cardholder data.
 Also, your customers feel safe, they believe that they provide their confidential data to a trusted company, that’s you.

 According to a study conducted by Quirk’s Marketing Research Review, it reported that 69 percent of customers would be less likely to engage in business with an infringed entity.
 As a PCI DSS-compliant enterprise, you should be able to significantly reduce data breaches.
 This means you’re going to have a better customer relationship.
 They will see you as a firm committed to protecting their information.

 Increase in Profit:

 Once your customers know that their card details are secure with you due to compliance with PCI, the word of mouth will only increase the number of your customers and ensure that your loyal customer base will only keep growing.
 In short, there are more customers, more sales, and more income.

 Brand Image building:

 With your company’s strong commitment to PCI enforcement, the brand’s identity would stand out in a very suitable way.

 Sustain Your Business:

 Each retailer has to comply with the norm even with one credit card transaction if it does not comply they will be at high risk.
 If you are not compliant with PCI DSS, you will be fined and you may also face charges for failing to protect cardholder data.
 You’re going to lose money and hurt your reputation.
 This may jeopardize your company.
-To maintain their presence in this market, being PCI compliant is a must for any company that stores, processes and transmits cardholder data.
+To maintain their presence in this market, being PCI compliant is a must for any company that stores, processes, and transmits cardholder data.

 About the above, we Digital Payment Guru are the payment gateway integrators providing payment gateway integration service for top payment gateways which are PCI DSS compliant.
-The merchants who use the payment gateway to accept their customers ‘ online payments are assured the security provided to the confidential card-related data of the customer.
+The merchants who use the payment gateway to accept their customers ‘ online payments are assured of the security provided to the confidential card-related data of the customer.